jiaqi-yin/docker-crawler/README.md

 ## Acceptance Criteria

-- All the customer-facing webpages in the website can be easily located and tested.
+- All the public facing webpages in the website can be easily located and tested.
 - Any error pages should be logged for further follow-ups.

 # Getting Started